 Step 2) - Prepare the syrup to soak the ladyfingers.
 Pour the strawberry syrup into the milk and mix well.
 If you prefer a stronger taste, you can use a liqueur instead of syrup.
 For example, Alchermes or Limoncello.

-Step 5) - In the stand mixer, whip up the egg yolks at maximum speed.
-Again make a hot syrup with 50 g (¼ cup) of sugar and 25 g (1 ¾ tablespoons) of water.
-When the syrup is hot and ready, pour it over the egg yolks and keep whisking.
-Work the cream until completely cooled (about 10 minutes).
+Step 5) - Now, in the stand mixer, whip the egg yolks at high speed.
+Prepare another hot syrup using 50 g (¼ cup) of sugar and 25 g (1 ¾ tablespoons) of water, just like before.
+Once the syrup is ready, slowly pour it over the yolks while whisking continuously.

 Step 5) - Now add the stiffen egg whites.
 Mix with a wooden spoon, from bottom to top.
 Mix slowly until it's smooth and creamy.
 The mascarpone cream for tiramisu is ready.